wendyyng/react-portfolio/README.md

 # Portfolio Website

 A fully responsive portfolio website to display my projects and skills.
 Visitors can click the sun/moon icon at the top-right corner to toggle between dark and light mode.
-This website can be installed as a Progressive Web App (PWA) on desktop and mobile devices.
+This website can be installed as a Progressive Web App (PWA) on desktop and mobile devices for offline viewing.

 ## Link
 ### https://wendy-ng.vercel.app/